kaminiwalunj/mslearn-fabric/Instructions/Labs/Gettingstarted.md

-# Get started with Real-Time Analytics and data science with Microsoft Fabric
+# Get started with Real-Time Analytics and Data science with Microsoft Fabric

 This hands-on lab provides an immersive experience in real-time analytics and data science using Microsoft Fabric.
 We've set up a seamless environment for you to explore and learn about Microsoft Fabric services.